- Common Name

 - Balearica regulorum gibbericeps

-- Omnivorous; feeds on plants, worms, insects, lizards, and small mammals
+- Crowned cranes are omnivorous feeding on plants, worms, insects, lizards, and small mammals.

 - 30 days